GravityKit/GravityView/readme.txt

 * New `gravityview()` API wrapper function, now used for easy access to everything you could want
 * New template structure ([learn how to migrate your custom template files](https://github.com/gravityview/GravityView/wiki/Template-Migration))
 * We have gotten rid of global state; actions and filters are now passed a `$context` argument, a [`\GV\Template_Context` object](https://github.com/gravityview/GravityView/blob/2.0/future/includes/class-gv-context-template.php)
+* When HTML 5 is enabled in Gravity Forms, now the Search All field will use `type="search"`
 * _Countless_ new filters and actions!
 Additional documentation will be coming, both on [docs.gravityview.co](https://docs.gravityview.co) as well as [codex.gravityview.co](https://codex.gravityview.co).

 A special thanks to [Gennady](https://codeseekah.com) for your tireless pursuit of better code, insistence on backward compatibility, and your positive attitude. 👏